FLAMEGPU/FLAMEGPU/readme.md

 }
 ```

-**@todo**
+For an up to date list of publications related to FLAME GPU and it's use, [visit the flamegpu.com website](http://flamegpu.com).

 ## Authors

-FLAMNE GPU is developed as an open-source project by the Visual Computing research group in the Department of Computer Science at the University of Sheffield.
+FLAME GPU is developed as an open-source project by the [Visual Computing research group](https://www.sheffield.ac.uk/dcs/research/groups/visual-computing/home) in the [Department of Computer Science](https://www.sheffield.ac.uk/dcs/) at the [University of Sheffield](https://www.sheffield.ac.uk/).
 The primary author is [Dr Paul Richmond](http://paulrichmond.shef.ac.uk/).

 ## Acknowledgements